chowderpally/ocr-converter-django/README.md

 https://github.com/tesseract-ocr/tesseract
 https://github.com/madmaze/pytesseract

-#Inital Steps to run the django-project:
+#Inital Steps to run the django-project

+1. Make sure you run this in new vitual environment
+2. cd ocr-converter-django